iqis/mod/README.md

 use(my)
 ```

-The `my` module is attached to the search path as “module:my”, before
+The `my` module is attached to the search path as “module:my”.
-other attached packages.

 ``` r
 search()